 “Lace-like patterns”: possible in machines such as Brother and Passap, which allow for the same stitches tucking in one direction, slipping on the return of the knit carriage to its starting side.
 It matters which cam button function leads in the start of each pattern

 Punch/ thread lace: thick and thin yarns used together in machines that have the option of a setting that allows for knitting both yarns together in unpunched areas or blank pixel rows, with traditionally, the thin yarn knitting in the front of the fabric, the thicker floating behind it

 Tuck lace: tuck setting in both directions with specific needles out of work

 Ladder Lace: worked with columns created by needles left out of work

-Shadow lace: stitches are moved between beds in pattern to create knit stitches on purl ground or vice versa
+Shadow lace: stitches are moved between beds in a pattern to create knit stitches on purl ground or vice versa

 Repeats can be used in multiple cam settings: